Honda Integra (fourth generation): Canada

-Three models were available in Canada: Base, Premium and Type-S. The base model came equipped with a cloth interior, no sunroof, unpainted side skirts and front lip and 15-inch steel wheels with wheel covers and lacked cruise control and ABS braking.
-The Premium model added a moonroof, 16-inch alloy wheels and heated leather seats.
-The Type-S came equipped with a 200-210 hp (depending on the model year) 2.0L DOHC i-VTEC 4-cylinder engine, larger front brakes, a BOSE sound system with a spare tire mounted subwoofer, stiffer suspension, an oil cooler and an upper strut tower bar.
+Three models were available in Canada: Base, Premium and Type-S. The base model came equipped with a cloth interior, no moonroof, unpainted side skirts and front lip and 15-inch steel wheels with wheel covers and lacked cruise control and anti-lock brakes.
+The Premium model added a power moonroof, 16-inch alloy wheels and heated leather seats.
+The Type-S came equipped with a 200-210 hp (depending on the model year) 2.0L DOHC i-VTEC 4-cylinder engine, larger front brakes, a BOSE sound system with a spare tire-mounted subwoofer, stiffer suspension, an oil cooler and an upper strut tower bar.
 The A-Spec package was available to the Type-S models.
 All Canadian cars with leather seats were heated along with side view mirrors.

 The refresh in 2005 brought the same updates as USDM cars.
 The base model now has standard alloy wheels (16-inch, 12-spoke).
 Sport cloth seats are standard in 2005, optional leather in 2005-2006.

 Wheel types varied according to model year.
 2002-2004 models had a 15-inch steel wheel with covers (Base), 16-inch 5-spoke alloy wheels in silver (Premium) or gunmetal (Type-S).
 2005-2006 had 12-spoke wheels for both Base and Premium.
 Type-S had the 17-inch 5-spoke alloy wheels.
 Acura branded Enkei J10s, 16-inch old ITR, and 17-inch 5-dual spoke A-Specs were available as accessory wheels.

-The CDM RSX had the same interior as the USDM RSX, however the exterior and interior colours are different. e.g. CDM Taffeta/Premium White Pearl exterior cars came with Ebony black interiors.
+The CDM (Canadian Domestic Market) RSX had the same interior as the USDM RSX, however the exterior and interior colours are different. e.g. CDM Taffeta/Premium White Pearl exterior cars came with Ebony black interiors.

 Safety

+The RSX came equipped with dual-stage, dual-threshold front airbags, front side airbags with passenger-side OPDS, 3-point seat belts with load limiters and pretensions for front passengers, 4-wheel anti-lock brakes and side-impact door and floor beams.

 The National Highway Traffic Safety Administration (NHTSA) has determined crash test ratings of the RSX.